-As a result of this declaration, a mid-term goal was set to achieve 20 percent reduction in emissions by June 22, 2019.
-This achievement will commemorate the fiftieth anniversary of the June 22, 1969 Cuyahoga River fire which contributed to the formation of the US Environmental Protection Agency.
+As a result of this declaration, a mid term goal was set to achieve 20 percent reduction in emissions by June 22, 2019.
 In furtherance of this declaration, the County is reducing its annual "carbon footprint" or ecological footprint through reduction in use of fossil fuels such as coal, oil & gas that produce greenhouse gas emissions.
 The sum total direct use of fuels and indirect use through procurement of products and services equal ones "carbon footprint".